-Suction lances with float switches and level monitoring
+Suction lances with float switches for removing media from containers

 Suction lances with integrated level control